SeldonIO/seldon-core/docs-gb/architecture/README.md

 All the above are Kubernetes agnostic and can run locally, e.g. on Docker Compose.

 We also provide a Kubernetes Operator to allow Kubernetes usage.
+This is implemented in Controller Manager micro service, which manages CRDs reconciliation with Scheduler.

 ## Dataflow Architecture (Pipelines)